-The syntax that you use for the REVOKE statement depends on whether you are revoking privileges to a table or to a routine, or whether you are revoking a role.
+The syntax that you use for the REVOKE statement depends on whether you are revoking privileges to a schema object or revoking a role.

 For more information on using the REVOKE statement, see "Using SQL standard authorization" in the Derby Developer's Guide.